Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Discussion

 \subsection{Limitations and Future Work}

 While our fully coupled framework captures the dominant microphysics of the inner engine, several limitations remain.
 Our 2D simulations enforce axisymmetry, which artificially constrains the turbulent cascade; full 3D simulations are ultimately required to verify the exact convective morphology.
+Additionally, while we map unperturbed 1D progenitor profiles directly onto our grid, a crucial future extension will be to initialize the core-merger engine using realistic 3D profiles derived from global common envelope inspiral simulations.
 Also, the use of grey two-moment neutrino transport and an approximate nuclear network introduces uncertainties in the detailed energetics and compositional evolution.
 The adopted neutrino opacities are valid primarily at sufficiently high densities and temperatures, and the regions where both neutrino cooling and nuclear burning could be simultaneously important are not fully resolved in this work.
-More sophisticated microphysical treatments may refine quantitative predictions, but the qualitative trends identified in our simulations are expected to remain robust.
+More sophisticated microphysical treatments (e.g. \cite{2024ApJS..272....9N, 2024ApJ...975..116C, 2024PhRvD.110h3028F, 2025PhRvD.111d3036C}) may refine quantitative predictions, but the qualitative trends identified in our simulations are expected to remain robust.

 Furthermore, the influence of angular momentum is currently being investigated in an ongoing follow-up study, which extends this multidimensional framework to include a range of NS and progenitor rotation profiles.
 This will allow for a systematic exploration of how centrifugal support and frame-dragging alter the neutrino cooling efficiency and shock dynamics.
 Subsequent iterations will also incorporate general relativistic magnetohydrodynamics (GRMHD) to assess the potential for jet launch and envelope puncturing prior to the eventual collapse of the system.
+Such jet-driven feedback could be a central component of the CEJSN paradigm \cite{2015MNRAS.449..288P, 2019MNRAS.484.4972S, 2021MNRAS.507.1651G, 2022RAA....22e5010S}, and determining the interplay between the detailed neutrino transport and jet-driven unbinding is crucial for predicting the resulting high-energy transients.